AmadeusITGroup/cloud-cost-allocation/README.md

     * This ensures that there is no double counting of costs at product level
     * Assuming that all cloud resources are properly tagged and that services eventually allocate all their costs to products, then the costs of all cloud resources must be equal to the cost of all products
         * Similarly, the costs of a product that exclusively uses a single service would be equal to the total cost of that service
-8. On-demand costs and amortized costs are supported in parallel by the model
-    * Reporting the two is useful to investigate whether cost variations come from commitment management or something else
-    * Reporting the two is also useful for service owners and product managers alike to see the savings made thanks to the commitment-based purchases
-    * Commitment savings = On-demand costs - amortized costs
+8. Different types of costs, generically called *amounts*, are supported in the allocation.
+Actually, *amounts* are not limited to costs, but can be for example carbon emissions
 9. Cycles in the cost allocation can be broken thanks to a *service precedence list*
     * For example, a monitoring system *M* runs on a container service *C*; *M* is used by *C* for its own monitoring
         * As *M* runs on *C*, some costs of *C* are allocated to *M*